Anupama050802/AnupamaMK_ict_internship/README.md

-# 🍽️ **Swiggy Restaurant Data Collection and Analysis for Restaurant Success Prediction**
+# 🍽️ Swiggy Restaurant Data Collection and Restaurant Success Prediction System

-## 📌 Project Overview
+---

-This project focuses on collecting restaurant data from **Swiggy** using location-based API requests.
+# 📌 Project Overview

-Restaurant data is gathered from multiple cities and areas using latitude and longitude coordinates.
+This project focuses on **data collection, analysis, machine learning model building, and GenAI-powered web deployment** for predicting restaurant success.

-The collected data is stored in a structured format and used for data cleaning, exploratory data analysis (EDA), preprocessing and machine learning tasks such as restaurant performance and hence success prediction.
+The system uses Swiggy restaurant data collected from multiple cities using location-based API requests (latitude & longitude).
+The collected data is cleaned, analyzed, and used to build a machine learning model which is then deployed as a **Flask web application integrated with Google Gemini AI**.

-Key tasks performed in this project:
+---

-### Week 1 — Data Collection
+# Week 1 — Data Collection

 - Collected restaurant data using Swiggy API
 - Used latitude and longitude for location-based scraping